12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Turmeric's anti-inflammatory properties improve joint health

-3. Ginger: Top herbal remedy for digestive issues & nausea relief
+3. Ginger: Top herbal remedy for digestive issues and nausea relief

 From soothing upset stomachs to easing muscle pain, ginger ranks among the most versatile digestive health herbs and natural pain relief solutions backed by both tradition and science.